-Grievance 1 st Appeal Level 2 nd Appeal Level A published policy Policy Grievance Committee Vice President of Academic Compliance and Regulation A Code of Conduct violation that may result in sanctions up to and including suspension from GCU Conduct Committee, including Dean of the appropriate college Vice President of Academic Compliance and Regulation A Code of Conduct violation that results in expulsion from GCU Conduct Committee, including Dean of the appropriate college Provost and Chief Academic Officer A doctoral academic grievance Doctoral Program Chair of Appropriate College Vice President of Academic Compliance and Regulation Denial of doctoral admission NA Provost and Chief Academic Officer
+Appeal 1 st Appeal Level 2 nd Appeal Level End-of-course grades Appeals Decision Board Dean of the appropriate college A published policy Policy Grievance Committee Vice President of Academic Compliance and Regulation A Code of Conduct violation that may result in sanctions up to and including suspension from GCU Conduct Committee, including Dean of the appropriate college Vice President of Academic Compliance and Regulation A Code of Conduct violation that results in expulsion from GCU Conduct Committee, including Dean of the appropriate college Provost and Chief Academic Officer A doctoral academic grievance Doctoral Program Chair of Appropriate College Vice President of Academic Compliance and Regulation Denial of doctoral admission NA Provost and Chief Academic Officer

-If the student complaint cannot be resolved after exhausting the Institution's grievance procedure, the student may file a complaint with the Arizona State Board for Private Post-Secondary Education.
+If the student complaint cannot be resolved after exhausting the Institution's appeal procedure, the student may file a complaint with the Arizona State Board for Private Post-Secondary Education.
 The student must Contact the State Board for further details.
 The State Board address is:

-1400 W. Washington, Room 260 Phoenix, AZ 85007.
-Phone: 602/542-5709 Website: http://azppse.state.az.us
+1400 W. Washington, Room 260

+Phoenix, AZ 85007.
+Phone: 602/542-5709

+Website: http://azppse.state.az.us

-Please note that the Arizona State Board for Private Post-Secondary Education requires students to exhaust the University grievance process prior to submitting with them.
+Please note that the Arizona State Board for Private Post-Secondary Education requires students to exhaust the University appeal process prior to submitting with them.

-Grievance Timelines
+Appeal Timelines

-Grievances for both academic and non-academic concerns must be filed no later than five weeks after grades are posted for the semester involving the grieved issue.
-Grievances received after this deadline will not be considered.
-If the student chooses to grieve the first appeal decision, the second grievance must be filed with the University within five weeks after the notification of the first appeal decision is issued.
+Appeals for both academic and non-academic concerns must be filed no later than five weeks after grades are posted for the semester involving the grieved issue.
+Appeals received after this deadline will not be considered.
+If the student chooses to grieve the first appeal decision, the second appeal must be filed with the University within five weeks after the notification of the first appeal decision is issued.

-The University makes every effort to come to a decision and notify the student within 15 business days of receipt of the grievance.
+The University makes every effort to come to a decision and notify the student within 15 business days of receipt of the appeal.
 However, in some cases the investigative process may lengthen this timeframe.